jafarimahdi/Problem_Solving/TypeScript/readme.md

 console.log(applyDiscount(100)); // 95

 // Notice that you cannot include default parameters in function type definitions.
-The following code will result in an error:
+//The following code will result in an error:

 let promotion: (price: number, discount: number = 0.05) => number;